-Your program fee will be split into three separate installments, and you’ll receive an invoice for each installment by email.
-The first installment will be the deposit required to reserve your spot on the program.
+Your total program price will be split into three separate installments, and you’ll receive an invoice for each installment by email.
+The first installment will be the Membership Fee Deposit required to reserve your spot on the program.
 Please note that the deposit is non-refundable.

 After we’ve received your deposit and you’ve officially joined the team, we’ll split the remainder of your program fee into two equal installments and email you the invoice for the 2nd installment.
-The 2nd installment includes the Community Contribution along with a Membership Fee, which is used to support our organization as we prepare for your program and mobilize the greater backpacktivist community that you’ll soon be a part of!
+The 2nd installment includes the Community Contribution along with a Membership Fee, which is used to support our organization as we prepare for your program and mobilize the greater OG community that you’ll soon be a part of!
 This installment will be due approximately four weeks later.

 Once you’ve submitted your 2nd installment payment, we’ll email you the invoice for your 3rd and final installment, which will be due an additional four weeks after that.
-This final payment covers the remainder of your on-the-ground costs, and is held in trust for that purpose.
+This payment includes your Program Fee Remainder which goes towards your on-the-ground costs, and is held in trust for that purpose.
 Our fee schedule has been developed in consultation with the Travel Industry Council of Ontario to protect you as a consumer and ensure that our programs remain financially accessible.